dormant-chicken/sortty/README.md

 ## Last step of install

-Finally, change your directory into sortty/, make install.sh executable, and run install.sh:
+Finally, change your directory into sortty/, make installation script executable, and run it:

 ```
 cd sortty/